cheqd/product-docs/verifiable-credentials/anoncreds/README.md

 * **Predicate proofs:** Through the use of link secrets and Indy schemas, it is possible to present an assertion, such as "date\_of\_birth is more than 18 years ago)", without revealing any additional information.
 * **Privacy preserving revocation:** Using cryptographic accumulators and 'tails files', revocation statuses can be queried without creating a chain of correlation through which a user's privacy can be compromised.

 The ZKP-CL processing model requires that the credential’s schema is defined and posted to an Indy ledger.
 The credential issuer follows the pre-defined schema.
 They leverage the CL Signature suite to sign each statement in the credential.
-The credential is anchored to a link secret that is known only to the holder (stored in the holder’s software), and when the holder is issued a credential, it packages up a cryptographic commitment to the link secret within another long number that the issuer uses for the credential ID.&#x20;
+The credential is anchored to a link secret that is known only to the holder (stored in the holder’s software), and when the holder is issued a credential, it packages up a cryptographic commitment to the link secret within another long number that the issuer uses for the credential ID.

 A metaphor for this is that of a digital watermark; the link secret is like a stamp that is used to create a watermark.
 The stamp used to create the watermark is NOT packaged up or put in the credential in any form; all that is in the credential is very-hard-to-fake evidence that the holder possesses the stamp and is capable of generating such watermarks.
 Unlike non-ZKP methods, zero-knowledge methods generally do not share a correlatable identifier (such as a persistent or public DID) and also do not reveal actual signatures.
 Instead, they only reveal a cryptographic proof of a valid signature.
 This means the holder of the credential cannot be correlated just by presenting a proof of the credential (this is the primary privacy problem with public/private key cryptography that ZKP-CL Signatures were invented to solve over a decade ago).